Internet-Draft CoAP pubsub December 2024

 A client can read the configuration of a topic by making a FETCH request to the topic resource URI with a filter for specific parameters.
 This is done in order to retrieve part of the current topic resource.

-The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array with CBOR abbreviation.
+The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array of configuration parameters, as defined in Section Section 4.
 Each element of the array specifies one requested configuration parameter of the current topic resource (see Section 2.2).

-On success, the server returns a 2.05 (Content) response with a representation of the topic resource.
+On success, the broker returns a 2.05 (Content) response with a representation of the topic resource.
 The response has as payload the partial representation of the topic resource as specified in Section 2.2.

 The response payload is a CBOR map, whose possible entries are specified in Section 2.2 and use the same abbreviations defined in Section 4.